turquoiseowl/i18n/README.md

     });
 ```

-which will match against the languages obtained user's browser at some point earlier.
+which will match against the languages obtained from the user's browser at some point earlier.

 ### Language Matching